TONYSKYZENG/CCIOTLabs/README.md

 * Check SSID of Access Point to connect in Example Configuration to be 'SUTD-Wifi'.
 * Select EAP method: TLS, TTLS or PEAP (SUTD-Wifi uses PEAP).
 * Select Phase2 method (only for TTLS).
 * Enter EAP-ID as your student id @mymail.sutd.edu.sg.
+(Only do this if default config fails)
 * Enter Username (Your student id, only numbers) and Password (The password you use to log into myportal).
 * Enable or disable 'Validate Server' option.
 (DISABLE it for sutd wifi)
 ### Build and Flash the project.